superctr/ctrmml/mml_ref.md

 -	`P<0..255>` - Set pan envelope.
 0 to disable. (*)
 -	`D<0..255>` - If D is set to a non-zero value, enable drum mode and set the index to the parameter value.
-Notes `abcdefgh` represent 0-7 and is added to the index and commands are read from that track before playing a note c4 with duration set as usual.
+Notes `abcdefgh` represent 0-7 and is added to the index and commands are read from that macro track before playing a note c with duration set as usual.
+-	`*<0..255` - Play commands from another track before resuming at the current position.
--	`R<1..256>` - Reverse rest.
+-	`R<duration>` - Reverse rest.
 This subtracts the value from the previous note or rest.
 If unable (such as if the previous note was at the end of a loop, a warning is thrown.
 This can be used to bring back tracks in unison after a delayed echo track.
+-	`G<note><duration>` - Grace note.
+Basically similar to above, except a note is added with the same duration as the borrow.
 -	`t<0..255>` - Set tempo in BPM.
 -	`T<0..255>` - Set tempo using the platform's native timer values. (*)
 -	`[/]<0..255>` - Loop block.
 The section after the `/` is skipped at the